vdclab/vdclab-wiki/visualization/tools-to-make-figures/iTOL.md

 - Offers a wide variety of ways to annotate your trees with metadata
 - Can export vector images of generated trees
 - One major issue is that iTOL requires a newick file  with Taxonomic ids as input for spceis trees.
 The associated [PhyloT tool](https://phylot.biobyte.de) was great but it is not free for over >10 genomes.
 So Work-arounds using Patric can be done
-- There now also  are adding paying features to iTOL itself, so for the moment, it is still the most user friendly tool to map data to trees but if they are not free , it might be worth switching to  ETE
+- There now also  are adding paying features to iTOL itself, so for the moment, it is still the most user friendly tool to map data to trees but if they are not free , it might be worth switching to  [ETE](https://vdclab-wiki.herokuapp.com/visualization/tools-to-make-figures/ETE-Toolkit) or [Evolview](https://vdclab-wiki.herokuapp.com/EvolView)

 ## Ease of use